tidymass/massdatabase/README.md

 # Usage

-Please see the `Help documents` page to get the instruction of `massdatabase`.
+Please see the `Help documents` page to get the instruction of `massDatabase`.

 ## Need help?